So Sweet! Lela Rochon’s Daughter Asia Wore Her Mom’s Red Strapless Dress To Prom

 An all-grown-up Asia attended her senior prom over the weekend, showing up to the festivities wearing a gorgeous red strapless gown that comes from her mom’s private collection.

 Rochon shared some family photos from the special occasion on Instagram, which immediately caught the attention of fans who recognized the dress.
-When Asia–whose father is famous director Antoine Fuqua–slipped into the stunning gown, she looked just like her mom did when she wore it back in the day.
+When Asia–whose father is famous director Antoine Fuqua--slipped into the stunning gown, she looked just like her mom did when she wore it back in the day.

 “Yes, I saved the dress,” Rochon wrote in her caption.
 “Wasn’t sure why but now I know. #vintage”